MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Ryu's Headband (Headband) (2,000 gold) - If an enemy gets a guaranteed miss against you (usually a natural 1), then you immediately get one attack against that enemy.

 Yuukoku (Headband) (8,000 gold) - Cursed item of Neutral Evil.
 When it is not attached to someone, its emblem appears to be that of the viewer's homeland, coat of arms, or flag.
 The wearer is constantly under the effect of *Dominate Monster* to kill in the name of purity and patriotism, and to only use melee attacks.
 The wearer is compelled to use a tanto, wakizashi, katana, or handgun if available.
 The wearer is inclined towards killing government officials.
-If the wearer could be imprisoned or is in the presence of someone who could uncurse the item, then they are pushed to commit seppuku.
+If the wearer could be imprisoned or is in the presence of someone who could uncurse the item, then the wearer is pushed to commit seppuku.

 ### Eyepatches